 Is My Child Ready for Contacts?

-Contact lenses are worn for a multitude of reasons.
-They are comfortable, convenient and give you a wider range of corrective vision.
-Parents often ask us when is a good time for their child to switch from glasses and contacts.
+of reasons.
+They are comfortable and convenient, and give you a wider range of corrective vision.
+Parents often ask us when is a good time for their child to switch from glasses and adult child at home contract

 1. Your child requests contacts.

 Many children prefer wearing glasses over the option of contact lenses so if your child doesn’t show an interest in switching to contacts then now might not be the right time.
-Rushing into contacts too early can cause unnecessary stress on both the child and parent.
-Our 20/20 Optical Shop has a wide inventory of eye glasses for children and teens that are both trendy and fun however if they are showing an interest, let’s move on the second sign that your child is ready.
+Rushing into connections too early can cause unnecessary stress on both the child and the parent.
+Our 20/20 Optical Shop has a comprehensive inventory of eyeglasses for children and teens that are both trendy and fun however if they are showing an interest, let’s move on the second sign that your child is ready.

 2. Your child is responsible.

 Contacts are a big responsibility.
 They require consistent care and cleaning.
 Most contacts need to be taken out daily.
-If you feel your child is mature enough to handle these extra tasks then you might consider giving contacts a try.
+If you feel your child is mature enough to handle these extra tasks then you might consider giving contacts a try adult child living at home contract

 3. Your child has good hygiene.